Code-Ebullient/zuri_db_create/README.md

 ### `dashboard.php`
   is the landing page after successful login
 ### `action.php`
-  this innitialises the all the classes for you, note that none of this is functional yet and you will need to implement all the classes initialised for this to function properly
+  this innitialises all the classes for you, note that none of this is functional yet and you will need to implement all the classes initialised for this to function properly
 ## DIR(FOLDER): forms>
   - #### `login.php`
-      which is the login page whose form actions is action.php
+      which is the login page whose form action is action.php
   - #### `register.php`
       which is register page whose form action is action.php
   - #### `resetpassword.php`
-     which is the reset password page whose form action is action
+     which is the reset password page whose form action is action.php
 ## DIR(FOLDER) `classes` >
   - #### `Dbh.php`
     This is the database class which handles connection to the database